fepegar/jvol/docs/faq.md

 ## What frameworks does JVol use under the hood?

 JVol uses [NumPy](https://numpy.org/) and [SciPy](https://www.scipy.org/) for for numerical computations.
-The command line is implemented using [Typer](https://typer.tiangolo.com/), and it uses [ITK](https://itk.org/) to read and write medical images in standard formats.
+The command line is implemented using [Typer](https://typer.tiangolo.com/), and [ITK](https://itk.org/) is used to read and write medical images in standard formats.

 Other libraries that are used: